RickStrahl/Westwind.WebView/HtmlToPdf.md

 * File
 * Stream

-Using the following calling methods:
+Using the following callback methods:

 * Using an Async Call
 * Using Event Callbacks

 The base library uses the built-in **WebView2 Runtime in Windows so it has no external dependencies for your applications** assuming you are running on a recent version of Windows that has the WebView2 Runtime installed.
 The extended package version provides additional features, but it also has additional dependencies and is slower to run and has a larger distribution footprint.
 In order to keep the base functionality very small and lean these two packages have been separated.

 > #### Server Unattended Usage Requires Special Consideration
 > HtmlToPdf generation works in server environments, but there is one limitation in that you cannot generate a table of contents at the moment.
 There's a server specific configuration that must be set.
-For more info see below.
+For more info [see below](#unattended-server-operation-iis-windows-services-etc).

 If you would like to find out more how this library works and how the original code and Pdf code was build, you can check out this blog post here: